 The sun god himself, the Unconquered Sun, is generally invincible, but in the latest edition the Scarlet Empress turns Bitch Queen of Hell and schemes a way to kill him by blotting out the skies, and effectively bring about Armageddon to the land.
 It's pretty epic.

 Warhammer has Solkan, one of the gods of order, which is a solar deity that may offer his followers fire and light powers.
-Like all the gods of order, he doesn't show up very much (except for some refferences in the novels); considering how he is, that may be a good thing.
+Like all the gods of order, he doesn't show up very much (except for some references in the novels).
+Considering how he is, that may be a good thing.

-It also has the mages of the White College of Magic, who specialise in truth, philosophy, healing, and using the blinding light of the sun to burn daemons.
+It also has the mages of the White College of Magic, who specialize in truth, philosophy, healing, and using the blinding light of the sun to burn daemons.

 In Bayonetta, the Lumen Sages had the Sun as the source of their powers (as opposed to the Umbra Witches' own Lunacy and Demon Summoning); Father Balder, the last of these sages, even has solar motifs in his battle mode, with his clothes turning blue/yellow (the main wavelengths of sunlight), and his peacock feather like wings vaguely resembling sun rays.

 In the Boktai games, the protagonist Django uses the "Gun Del Sol," a solar-powered gun that shoots sunlight (and later a solar-powered gauntlet called the Sol de Vice, which gave melee weapons similar powers).
 Very useful for a vampire-hunter.
 What was especially interesting was that the game had you power the gun using real-life sunlight.
 A UV sensor on the game cart made sunlight shine into the game world when it detected sunlight.